kaito834/myNotes/notes/myNotebookForSSL-TLS.md

   - mod_ssl-2.2.15-47.el6.centos.3.x86_64

 ### Generating Self-Signed Certificate
-At first, you should confirm the version of openssl command.
+First, confirm the version of openssl command.
 ```
 $ openssl version
 OpenSSL 1.0.1e-fips 11 Feb 2013
 ```
 A RSA 2048 bits private key is generated in this case.
-And, this private key is encrypted by AES-128; option "-aes128" means.
-You can generate a private key without encryption.
-Then, you run openssl command without "-aes128".
+And, this private key is encrypted by AES-128; option "-aes128".
+To generate a private key without encryption, run openssl command without "-aes128".

-You can confirm the details of RSA private key by openssl rsa command with option "-text".
+To confirm the details of RSA private key, run openssl rsa command with option "-text".
 ```
 $ openssl genrsa -aes128 -out myprivate.key 2048
 $ openssl rsa -text -in myprivate.key
 ```

-In next, Certificate Signing Request (CSR) is generated.
+Next, Certificate Signing Request (CSR) is generated.
 According to [OpenSSL Cookbook](https://www.feistyduck.com/library/openssl-cookbook/online/ch-openssl.html#openssl-creating-csrs), CSR is "*a formal request asking a CA to sign a certificate, and it contains the public key of the entity requesting the certificate and some information about the entity*".
 The digest is calculated by SHA-1 in this version of openssl command.
 So, the option "-sha256" is set in this case to calculate the digest by SHA-256.

-You can confirm the details of CSR by openssl req command with option "-text".
+To confirm the details of CSR, run openssl req command with option "-text".
 ```
 $ openssl req -new -sha256 -key myprivate.key -out mycertificate.csr
 $ openssl req -text -in mycertificate.csr -noout
 ```

-Finally, the CSR is signed by the private key below.
-This self-signed certificate will be expired a year later; this expiration period is based on the option "-days".
+Finally, the CSR is signed by the private key as below.
+This self-signed certificate will expire a year later; this expiration period is based on the option "-days".
-The option "-sha256" is set as same as generating CSR.
+To set an option "-sha256" is the same as generating CSR.

-You can confirm the details of self-signed certificate by openssl x509 command with option "-text".
+To confirm the details of the self-signed certificate, run openssl x509 command with option "-text".
 ```
 $ openssl x509 -req -sha256 -days 365 -in mycertificate.csr -signkey myprivate.key -out mycertificate-selfsigned.crt
 $ openssl x509 -text -in mycertificate-selfsigned.crt -noout
 ```

-If necessary, openssl x509 command with "-fingerprint" allows you to confirm the SHA-1 fingerprint of self-signed certificate.
-Moreover, you can confirm the SHA-256 fingerprint by "-sha256".
+If necessary, openssl x509 command with "-fingerprint" confirms the SHA-1 fingerprint of the self-signed certificate.
+Moreover, to confirm the SHA-256 fingerprint, run with "-sha256".
 ```
 $ openssl x509 -fingerprint -in mycertificate-selfsigned.crt -noout
 $ openssl x509 -fingerprint -sha256 -in mycertificate-selfsigned.crt -noout